 Amazon.com, Seattle, WA (2015-present).

-Currently a software development manager for Amazon pricing, I lead teams involved in competitive matching, business intelligence/data engineering, user experience, and application workflow management.
+2015-2020 Software development manager for Amazon retail pricing.
+While at Amazon, I have lead teams involved in competitive matching, business intelligence/data engineering, user experience, and application workflow management.
 During my time at Amazon, I was a key participant on initiatives surrounding the automation of Amazon retail pricing and worked with stakeholders on key components of pricing systems related to price perception.

 While I cannot discuss the details of many of these projects, most of them involved large-scale distributed systems as well as near-real-time processing of data.
 We also worked with significant back-end data systems for use by machine-learning engineers and data scientists.